Parameter-Efficient Subspace Optimization for LLM Fine-Tuning: Introduction

+{\bf Contributions}.
 Our contributions can be summarized at three levels.
-Although our focus is on PEFT, many of the ideas developed here naturally extend to pre-training. \paragraph{I. Perspective Level.} We introduce a novel framework PESO for memory-efficient training inspired by classical subspace minimization \cite{conn1994iterated}, unifying existing PEFT approaches such as LoRA variants \cite{hu2022lora,wang2024loraga,wang2024lora,zhang2023adalora,zhang2025one} and GaLore \cite{zhao2024galore}.
+Although our focus is on PEFT, many of the ideas developed here naturally extend to pre-training. \paragraph{I. Perspective Level.} We introduce a novel framework PESO for memory-efficient training inspired by classical subspace minimization \citep{conn1994iterated}, unifying existing PEFT approaches such as LoRA variants \citep{hu2022lora,wang2024loraga,wang2024lora,zhang2023adalora,zhang2025one} and GaLore \citep{zhao2024galore}.
 This framework allows us to explore the rich algorithmic techniques in subspace methods, providing systematic guidance to improve memory-efficient methods.
 In particular, we highlight two complementary directions: \textit{exploration} of new subspaces through information from the full gradient, and \textit{exploitation} of the current subspace via streaming SVD representations.

 \paragraph{II.
 Theoretical Level.} Our exploration mechanism, \textit{full gradient restart}, enables the framework to effectively guide training dynamics.
-The resulting algorithm is, to our knowledge, the first method for {LLM fine-tuning that combines the practical effectiveness of LoRA-style designs with a provable convergence to full-parameter optimality up to small errors, without requiring additional assumptions such as explicit low-rankness of the solution.}
+The resulting algorithm is tailored to LLM fine-tuning and combines the empirical efficiency of LoRA-style designs with convergence guarantees stated in the \emph{full-parameter space} for the induced update.
+This aspect is largely absent from existing LoRA-style analyses, which typically track only the low-dimensional factors.

 \paragraph{III.
 Empirical Level.} Guided by our PESO framework, we show that two practical instantiations of our framework---{\tt PESO-LoRA-R} and {\tt PESO-LoRA-T}---achieve improved performance while preserving the memory efficiency of state-of-the-art PEFT methods across benchmarks such as GLUE, mathematical reasoning, code generation, and general instruction tuning.